 How Are POS Systems Breached?

-A 2020 survey concluded that 55% of small businesses have experienced cyberattacks, costing them around $59,000.With this in mind, big or small, businesses need to take POS security seriously.
+A 2020 survey concluded that 55% of small businesses have experienced cyber attacks, costing them around $59,000.With this in mind, big or small, businesses need to take POS security seriously.

 Cyber Attacks on Online POS Systems